sdbtools/void-pi/README.md

     - GRUB supports fat, btrfs, ext2, ext3, ext4, xfs and zfs file systems.
     - REFInd supports fat, btrfs, ext2, ext3, and ext4 file systems.
     - REFInd is configured to use kernel auto detection.
-    - Limine supports fat, ext2, ext3, and ext4 file systems.
+    - Limine supports fat file system.
+(Support of ext2, ext3, and ext4 was disabled in Limine version 6.20231210.0)
     - Syslinux supports fat, ext2, ext3, and ext4 file systems.
     - EFISTUB and Gummiboot are enabled with UEFI and support fat, ext2, ext3, ext4, f2fs, and xfs file systems. (btrfs is not supported at this time)
     - ZFSBootMenu is enabled only with "Manual" and "GPT.
 Basic" templates at this time.